Phase retrieval for affine groups over prime fields: Introduction

 It is therefore clear that phase retrieval requires some redundancy of $\Psi$: A basis $\Psi$ does not admit phase retrieval, since each expansion coefficient with respect to a basis (in particular its phase) can be chosen independently of the remaining ones.
 The necessary degree of redundancy has been quantified fairly sharply: Generic systems $\Psi$ consisting of $\ge 4d-4$ vectors allow phase retrieval, and for certain dimensions $d$, phase retrieval for systems with less than $4d-4$ vectors is impossible \cite{MR3303679}.

 A problem closely related to phase retrieval is \textit{matrix recovery} \cite{MR3032952,MR2549940}, asking whether any matrix $A \in \mathbb{C}^{d \times d}$ can be recovered from the family of scalar products.
-This injectivity property was introduced by the name of \textit{maximal span property} in \cite{MR2549940}.
+This injectivity property was discussed in \cite{MR2549940} by the name of \textit{maximal span property}, picking up on earlier investigations of the problem under the name of \textit{quantum state tomography} in physics.

 Any system $\Psi$ doing matrix recovery does phase retrieval.
 To see this, one only needs to realize that where $f \otimes f \in \mathbb{C}^{d \times d}$ is given by $(f \otimes f)(m,n) = f(m) \overline{f(n)}$.
 Hence if $\Psi$ does matrix recovery, $f \otimes f$ can be recovered from $(|\langle f, \psi_i \rangle|^2)_{i \in I}$, and $f$ can be recovered up to a phase factor from $f \otimes f$.
 An interesting byproduct of this observation is that stability of linear inversion is well-understood and controllable, unlike the non-linear problem of phase recovery.
 However, there is also a price to pay in terms of redundancy: For dimension reasons, matrix recovery requires at least $d^2$ measurements.

 Phase retrieval and matrix recovery are often studied under additional assumptions on the analyzed signal or matrix, such as sparsity or low rank; see e.g. \cite{MR3175089,MR3574562}.
 Here one does not aim for recovery guarantees for all possible signals, thereby allowing a reduction in the number of measurements.
 The constructions in this context, as well as the recovery guarantees, are typically of a probabilistic nature.